Adaptive sticky banner

 Features of adaptive sticky banner integration

-2. If you received an error in the onAdFailedToLoad() callback, don't try to load a new ad again.
+callback returns an error, don't try to load a new ad again.
 If there's no other option, limit the number of ad load retries.
-That will help avoid constant unsuccessful requests and connection issues when limitations arise.
+This will help avoid constant unsuccessful requests and connection issues if there are limitations. -

-3. Adaptive sticky banners work best when using all the available width.
-In most cases, that's the full width of the device screen.
-Make sure to include all padding and safe display areas applicable to your app.
+Adaptive sticky banners work best when utilizing the full available width.
+In most cases, this will be the full width of the device screen.
+Be sure to consider the padding parameters set in your app and the display's safe area.

-6. The height of the adaptive sticky banner shouldn't exceed 15% of the screen height and should be at least 50 dp.
+The height of an adaptive sticky banner never exceeds 15% of the screen height and can't be less than 50 dp.

 Adding an ad view to the app layout

-To display banner ads, you need to add BannerAdView to the app layout.
-You can do that programmatically or using an XML file.
+To display banner ads, add BannerAdView to your app layout.
+You can do that programmatically or by using an XML file.

-Example of adding BannerAdView to the app screen layout:
+Example of adding BannerAdView to an app screen layout:

 # activity.xml